angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 are running a very heavy discard suite, the only time you really need {B} is to enable the casting of Doomsday itself.
 After that you need to achieve {U}{U} to cast :card[TO].
-Because of this general play pattern the Cabal Ritual allows more aggresive fetching of Island early but you can still happily grab :card[Underground Sea] as the {B} source.
+Because of this general play pattern the Cabal Ritual allows more aggressive fetching of Island early but you can still happily grab :card[Underground Sea] as the {B} source.
 Once Doomsday resolves Swamp doesn't help cast the majority of the deck.
 Only discard spells or for taxing effects like :card[Sphere of Resistance].
 As a result it basically acts like a